kylpo/notes/dev/Web-vs-Native.md

+The web, to me, is all about content and information.

+Thought about Google search being critical.
+I wouldn't really use google to find an app.
+I do use it to search web for image and such though.

+---

 > One camp tells me the current/future is fast devices, crappy network.
 Build  offline first (bigger JS app).

 > Another camp tells me network is fine, devices are slow.
 Ship less JS, don’t worry about the network, worry about parse/eval time.